-For those who like to dabble in different types of wine, this trip is for you!
+For those who like to dabble in different types of wine, this is the tour!
 With one winery dedicated to the world-famous red Chianti and the other one to the venerated white Vernaccia of San Gimignano, this trip truly provides the best of both worlds.

 Located near the quaint town of San Gimignano, the first vineyard will give you the opportunity to experience one of the most celebrated white wines in Italy, the Vernaccia di San Gimignano.
 After the tasting, you have the opportunity to make a quick foray into the town of San Gimignano to experience the medieval architecture, shop at the local stores, and sample world famous gelato.